-During a potential student's interview, invariably, the question of how many moves they would learn in the Taiji set would be asked.
+During a potential student's interview, the question of how many moves they would learn in the taiji set is invariably asked.
 Since the set is seen as discreet movements following one after the other, it is a valid question.
-However, Sifu would never answer.
-He would move past it to some other question they might have.
+However, Sifu never answers.
+He moves past it to some other question they might have.

 If the student stayed and continued to study Taiji with Sifu, he would return to the question years later when installing overlap in the movements.
 He would ask rhetorically how many moves are in the set and answer, one move.
 His point was that the movements were not discreet but part of a continuous flow that linked them together like a string of pearls.